Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

-Crypto-collateralized stablecoins can offer capital efficiency through many use cases like leverage, quick loan, or even arbitrage.
-Unlike fiat-backed or algorithmic stablecoins, you can leverage your capital with a collateral debt position (CDP).
+Crypto-collateralized stablecoins can offer capital efficiency through many use cases like leverage, loans, or even arbitrage.
+Unlike fiat-backed or algorithmic stablecoins, users can leverage their capital with a collateral debt position (CDP).

-Let’s say you are bullish on SOL.
-Instead of just holding SOL, you can deposit your tokens on Hubble, for instance, and mint USDH.
+Let’s say users are bullish on SOL.
+Instead of just holding SOL, they can deposit their tokens on Hubble, for instance, and mint USDH.

-So now you still have your SOL, but in addition to that, you have USDH.
-You can use USDH to buy more SOL to increase your exposure, so basically you can use minting as leverage.
+So now they still have custody of their SOL deposited, but in addition to that, they have USDH.
+They can use USDH to take a larger position in SOL to increase their exposure to the market, so basically they can use stablecoins as leverage.

-You can also use your USDH to earn stablecoin yields from providing liquidity on a DEX.
+Users can also use USDH to earn stablecoin yields from providing liquidity on a DEX or lending.
 DeFi gives users a lot of options!

-This gives you more capital options than swapping for stablecoins through a DEX.
-It also allows you to maintain directional exposure to your underlying crypto assets, which a delta-neutral position cannot.
+This gives users more options than swapping for stablecoins through a DEX.
+It also allows them to maintain directional exposure to their underlying crypto assets, which a delta-neutral position cannot.

-In conclusion, there are three kinds of stablecoins available today, and one of them, like USDH, helps maintain exposure to a growing crypto market.
-If you think the crypto market will continue to grow, then maybe crypto-backed stablecoins are more capital-efficient than you think.
+In conclusion, there are three kinds of stablecoins available today, and one of them, crypto-backed stables like USDH, helps maintain exposure to a growing crypto market.
+For users who think the crypto market will continue to grow, then maybe crypto-backed stablecoins are more capital-efficient than everyone thinks.

 Keep in Touch